TL;DR

 Nearly 80% of customers prefer solving issues without speaking to a live agent¹.
 A smart IVR system helps you meet that need by automating call routing, improving response times, and keeping your team focused on what matters.

-Today, we’ll show you the 8 best IVR vendors and who they’re best-suited for.
+Today, we’ll show you the 8 best IVR solutions and who they’re best-suited for.
 We’ll also let you in on what IVR actually is, what benefits it brings, and how your business benefits from adopting an interactive voice response software.

 Don’t make people rage-hang up.
 Let your IVR do the heavy lifting.